 Climate Change

-Nevertheless, climate change also presents opportunities for Central Retail to develop sustainable practices, such as integrating innovations into supply chains, advancing environmentally friendly products, and fostering inter-organizational collaboration.
-Global frameworks such as the Paris Agreement and the United Nations Framework Convention on Climate Change (UNFCCC COP) underscore the importance of reducing greenhouse gas emissions and transitioning to a low-carbon economy.
-These efforts are crucial for achieving shared global sustainability goals.
+Nevertheless, climate change also presents opportunities for Central Retail to develop sustainable practices, such as integrating innovations into supply chains, advancing environmentally friendly products, and fostering stakeholder collaborations to ensure transitioning to low-carbon economy.
+These efforts are aligned with the Paris Agreement, the United Nations Framework Convention on Climate Change (UNFCCC COP), and Thailand's Climate Change Act, which is currently being drafted.

 Management Approach